Shame (2011 film): Plot

 That night, Sissy discovers Brandon masturbating in his bathroom.
 He attacks her and accuses her of spying on him.
 She finds his laptop open on a pornographic webcam site; Brandon slams it shut, and a disturbed Sissy leaves.
 Brandon disposes of his pornography, sex toys, and laptop.
 In the office, he kisses Marianne and the two get a hotel room, but Brandon cannot get an erection.
 Marianne leaves; later, Brandon has aggressive sex with a prostitute in the same room.

 Brandon tells Sissy that David has a family and asks her to leave.
 She says that, as family, they should help each other, but Brandon calls her irresponsible and a burden.
-He goes to a bar and propositions a woman, describing explicitly what he would do to her.
+He goes to a bar and seduces a woman, describing explicitly what he would do to her.
 She is close to succumbing when her boyfriend intervenes.
 Brandon laughs in his face.
 After he leaves, the boyfriend follows and brutally beats him.
-When he is barred from another club, he goes to a nearby gay bar and is fellated by a man.
+When he is barred from another club, he goes to a nearby gay bar and is fellated by a man in a backroom.
 After leaving, he listens to a voicemail from Sissy, crying as she says that they are not bad people but just come from a bad place.
 Brandon has a threesome with prostitutes.

-While Brandon is riding the subway home, the passengers are asked to disembark due to a police emergency, implicitly a suicide.
+While Brandon is riding the subway home, the passengers are asked to disembark due to a police emergency, implying a suicide.
 He frantically calls Sissy, but she does not answer.
 Arriving home, he finds Sissy on the bathroom floor covered in blood, having slashed her wrists.
 He attempts to stop the bleeding while phoning for help.
-She survives and he comforts her in hospital.
+She survives and he comforts her in the hospital.
 After leaving, he walks until he collapses, sobbing, in the rain.